vebrovski/cobalt/comments and reviews.md

 #### What about $item->votes_result

 Above we were talking about TOTAL RATING (ratings from all reviews of one record). `$item->votes_result` is still useful for displaying result of SINGLE review.
-So if we are Content-T record which has comments bellow we can use `$item->votes_result` in foreach cycle for every list item.
+So for comments bellow record we can use `$item->votes_result` in foreach cycle for every list item.
 Let's say this is like field result.
 You can also use this in full comment view.

 Example: `<?php echo $item->votes_result; ?>`

 #### Show parent record in review

 If you are in your Content-T record you can see reviews under record.
-But if you go to list view of all comments or in comment full view you don't see which record was reviewd with this comment.
+But if you go to list view of all comments or in comment full view you don't see which record was reviewed with this comment.
 You can simply fix this by adding
 ```
 <?php
 $parent = ItemsStore::getRecord($item->parent_id);